tigefa4u/gitlabhq/doc/user/markdown.md

 Clicking on **Preview** in the top-left of the editor shows you exactly what your content would look like to others once published.
 Use this feature to preview media, verify the layout, and proofread your work.

 ### The Toolbar
-The toolbar at the top of the editor provides useful buttons for formatting text and inserting elements such as links, lists, tasks, and tables.
-Keep these functions handy in case you forget Markdown's syntax.
+The toolbar at the top of the editor provides useful buttons for formatting text and inserting elements such as:

+- links
+- lists
+- tasks
+- tables

+Using these buttons means you don't have to remember the matching Markdown syntax.

 ### Zen Mode
 Clicking the *Go full screen* button in the top-right of the editor enters a distraction-free, full-screen mode where you can focus exclusively on your Markdown.